CarmineCodes/Installing-Plex/README.md

 ### Prerequisites

-Power your new (or old) linux machine up and make sure is it all updated.
+Power your new (or old) Linux machine up and make sure is it all updated.

 Run: